Tips and recipes for repelling mice. Post your ideas.

 I can't believe how cruel some of you people are.
 Mice do not know they are invading your home.
 They just want to keep warm and are hungry and thirsty.
 If mankind didn't take away all the wilderness, mice would have their own place to live.

 Anyhow, I use humane traps and release them at a local wilderness park and to deter them from coming back I make a concoction of cinnamon oil, cinnamon, clove oil, cayene pepper and put it in a bowl with a fabric softener sheet in it.
-I place a couple of these bowls in everyroom and where mice may go.
-It does work and it's not cruel.

 Use a trap and kill them.
 I put peanut butter "UNDER" the metal tab instead of on top of it.
 They have "to work to get" and and I always get them and it's a fast death.